Compressed Air Controls' pneumatic applications design processs

 We have an open discussion to gain an understanding of your requirements and business needs/design concept ideas.
 This is can be over a coffee at one of our branches, via video conference, or at a location that suits you.
 During this initial consult, we will be able to give you a general indication of costs that you may incur.
 Here we will also let you know about our business and product offering so you are aware of all of our capabilities.

-We develop and build a prototype and test it to ensure that it will meet your requirements.
+We ensure that it will meet your requirements.

 We install into site/application and undertake the commissioning and testing until we are happy that it has provided the outcome you are after.
 We project manage the build and will coordinate the other trades around it.

 - Make life easier: Manually lubricating the chain that moves meat around the Alliance meat processing plant in Dannevirke was an awkward task for staff.
 Now the task does not require anything more than a push of a button, thanks to Compressed Air Controls automating the process.
 Compressed Air Controls installed an Oilrite automated lubrication system that has 12 outlets.